Le-Gris/minicon2024/slides.md

 [click]  And many other concepts

-[click]  What's remarkable here is that people can intuitively come up with these abstractions even though formalizing them into actual subroutines or programs can be difficult.
+[click]  What's remarkable here is that people can intuitively come up with these abstractions even though [click] formalizing them into actual subroutines or programs can be difficult.
 -->

 ---